 The majority of these itineraries in this post are written so that you do a loop, starting or ending at one of these airports.

-It’s also possible to fly to Moab, but flights are limited and expensive and not a great option for most people.
+It’s also possible to fly into Moab, but flights are limited and expensive and not a great option for most people.
 However, it is worth looking into, and I imagine in the upcoming years more flights will be available to Moab.

 This 7-day Utah national parks itinerary is a bit of a whirlwind but you get to visit all five of Utah’s national parks.
 This road trip is perfect if you are short on time and want the experience of visiting five national parks on one sweet little road trip.